KyleBuii/Widget-Hell/README.md

 # Widget Hell
-> Making life less serious, one widget at a time
+> Making life more simple, one widget at a time

 ## Features
 - Randomly generate quotes